Originally Published on 16th February 2016

 - Pickaxe – This tool is used to collect ores or gemstones.
 You can go up to almost any mining node, equip your pickaxe, and use [R] to collect the material.

 - Empty Bottle – This tool is used to collect water from rivers, ponds or lakes.
-You must be standing in the water, equip your empty bottle, and use [R] to collect the water.
+You must be standing in the water, right-click the empty bottle to begin gathering water.
+You can also tick the box under the loading bar to continue gathering.
+You must have 2 inventory slots free or you cannot gather.

 Processing is the profession for crafting raw basic materials.
 These materials may then used for more complex crafting, in cooking/alchemy recipes or various other uses.
 You can open the processing window at any time by pressing [L].
 From here you can do various actions to materials to create something else.
-There are several different actions such as Shaking, Grinding, Wood Chopping, Drying, Thinning, Heating, Basic Cooking, Basic Alchemy, Imperial Cooking Package, Imperial Alchemy Package.
-You can combine up to two different materials and use the actions to turn them into a completely different product.
+There are several different actions such as Shaking, Grinding, Chopping, Drying, Filtering, Heating, Simple Alchemy, Simple Cooking, Imperial Cuisine, Imperial Alchemy, Manufacture.
+You can combine up to 5 different materials and use the actions to turn them into a completely different product.
 It’s important to note that if the action is not available on a particular material/combination of materials, you will not lose your materials.
-Processing does cost vigor but will level your profession.

 Cooking is used to create different foods and drinks.
 To begin cooking, you will need a basic Cooking Utensil which can be bought from a food merchant for 1,000 silver.
 You can also craft them using a Tool Workshop.
 Once you’ve acquired a Cooking Utensil, you will need to place it inside a house to use it.
 After this has been done, use the stove by pressing the [R] button and add the ingredients you wish to cook.
 Even if the recipe is wrong, you will lose your materials.
 You can also mass produce a particular item if you have enough ingredients.

 Higher cooking skill will enable you to create Imperial Cooking packages.
-These are created using the Processing profession, but will require food and drinks created with the Cooking Profession.
-You can then deliver these packs to an Imperial Cooking NPC to earn high profits and Golden Seals (Cooking), which can be exchanged for rewards.
+These are created using the Processing profession, but will require food created with the Cooking Profession.
+You can then deliver these packs to an Imperial Crafting Delivery NPC to earn high profits and Golden Seals (Cooking), which can be exchanged for rewards.

 Alchemy is used to create different various items, such as elixirs, crystal sockets and alchemy stones.
 To begin alchemy, you will need a basic Alchemist Tool which can be bought from a potions merchant for 5,000 silver.
 You can also craft them using a Tool Workshop.
 Once you’ve acquired a Alchemist Tool, you will need to place it inside a house to use it.
 After this has been done, use the tool by pressing the [R] button and add the parts you wish to use.
 Even if the recipe is wrong, you will lose your materials.
 You can also mass produce a particular item if you have enough materials.

 Higher alchemy skill will enable you to create Imperial Alchemy packages.
 These are created using the Processing profession, but will require elixirs or other items created with the Alchemy Profession.
-You can then deliver these packs to an Imperial Alchemy NPC to earn high profits and Golden Seals (Alchemy), which can be exchanged for rewards.
+You can then deliver these packs to an Imperial Crafting Delivery NPC to earn high profits and Golden Seals (Alchemy), which can be exchanged for rewards.
 Higher alchemy skill also enables you to begin creating Alchemy stones.
-These can be equipped to give you a permanent buff.
+These can be equipped to give you additional buffs.

 The Training profession effects your mounts.
-Higher profession rank will increase the chances of your mount learning a new skill when it levels up.
+Higher profession rank will give your horses more EXP when you are riding them, making it faster to level up a hore with high profession.
 It will also improve your chances of catching wild horses and you will need to be Apprentice Lv.5 or higher to tame a horse at all.
-You gain Training experience each time any of your mounts levels up.

-Fishing can be done at any river, pond, lake or ocean.
+Fishing can be done at any body of water.
 You can buy a fishing rod at a Fishing Merchant to get started Simply equip the rod then press the [SPACE] button to cast your line.
 You can then sell any fish you catch at a Trade Administrator.
 The Fishing profession will effect the rarity of the fish you can catch.
 Each time you catch a fish you will earn experience towards leveling the profession.
 At higher profession rank, you will begin to catch blue grade fish or higher.
-These can be sold to an Imperial Fishing NPC for more profit and Golden Seals (Fishing), which can be exchanged for rewards.
+These can be sold to an Imperial Delivery NPC for more profit and Golden Seals (Fishing), which can be exchanged for rewards.
+You will also need higher fishing profession to use harpoons.

-The Hunting profession is used to hunt Whales, Crocodiles and Bats.
-You use a hunting rifle, which you must craft using a Tool workshop.
-Higher profession will allow you to start hunting harder monsters such as the Blue Whale and Bat.
-Some cooking recipes use Whale Meat which can only be collected by hunting the Blue Whale.
+The Hunting profession is used to hunt various animals, such as Humpback Whales, Giant Boars, Giant Big-Horned Deer and Crocodiles.
+You must use a hunting rifle, which you can craft using a Tool workshop.
+Higher profession will allow you to use the better hunting rifles which deal more damage.
+Higher damaging rifles will help a lot when hunting harder monsters such as the Blue Whale and Fugitive Khalk.
+Some cooking recipes use Whale Meat which can only be collected by hunting the Blue Whale and some elixirs use the items dropped from Fugitive Khalk.

 The Trading profession involves buying (at a Trade Administrator) or crafting trade packs, then transporting them and delivering them for a profit.
 To transport the trade pack, you can carry them yourself, use a donkey/horse, wagon/boat, or the Warehouse transportation.
 There are bandits along the roads which will attack you if you are transporting a trade pack.
 You also have to make sure the nodes are connected to make a profit.
 At the beginning, you are only able to transport items between a few towns, but once you reach higher profession rank, you will unlock higher quality items and can also start transporting Imperial Trading packs and Illegal Trading packs.